milojennings/zippy/README.md

 ---
 Zippy is a practical application of Vagrant and Ansible, for portable auto-deployments.

+The idea is to have a zero-to-hero LNMP/LEMP stack running from vagrant up.

-The current target is Ubuntu LTS releases.
+The current target is Ubuntu LTS releases/wordpress.